Evolution of Tau-Neutrino Lepton Number in Protoneutron Stars due to Active-Sterile Neutrino Mixing: Active-sterile neutrino mixing in protoneutron stars

 \subsection{Sterile neutrino production through MSW effect}

-For a homogeneous medium with uniform density and temperature, sterile neutrinos are produced through collisions of active neutrinos only and the problem was treated in Ref.~\cite{2011PhRvD..83i3014R}.
+Inside a protoneutron star, while active neutrinos are diffusing, sterile neutrinos produced through $\nu_\tau$-$\nu_s$ and $\bar\nu_\tau$-$\bar\nu_s$ mixing readily pass through matter without interaction, thereby affecting the $\nu_\tau$ lepton number distribution.
+For a homogeneous medium with uniform density and temperature, sterile neutrinos are produced only when active neutrinos collide with medium particles and the problem was treated in Ref.~\cite{2011PhRvD..83i3014R}.
 For realistic protoneutron stars, both density and temperature vary with radius (see Fig.~\ref{fig:pns}).
 Ref.~\cite{2019PhRvD..99d3012A} highlighted that $\bar\nu_\tau$ can be resonantly converted into $\bar\nu_s$ through the MSW effect when the $\bar\nu_\tau$ mean free path is longer than the size of the resonance region $\delta r$.
 The mean free path is determined predominantly by neutral-current scattering on neutrons and protons for both $\nu_\tau$ and $\bar\nu_\tau$.
 It can be estimated as

 where $\sigma(E)\approx G_F^2E^2/\pi$ is the cross section (e.g., \cite{2011PhRvD..83i3014R}).